Magento 1 Magento 2 Developer Toronto

 Magento requires a secure hosting environment and solid store management.
 Many people complain about Magento’s speed performance – but that’s only because they aren’t working with the proper hosting environment and setup.
 Unlike less cumbersome systems, such as WordPress, which works wonders pretty much anywhere, Magento performs very poorly if the website is not properly set up and hosted.
 That means you’ll have to pay more for an adequate server.

-Magento has incredible potential, but it all depends on your feature requirements to determine if Magento is the answer for you.
+Magento 1 and now Magento 2 has incredible potential, but it all depends on your feature requirements to determine if Magento is the answer for you.
 The simplest actions, like getting categories to display, requires trips to the support forums.
 On the forums, mods often instruct people to rewrite errors in the program’s code – something that should never happen with a shipped product.
 Plan on having a good budget if you want to customize your cart a lot.
 The files are situated like a haphazard, crisscrossing maze of interacting XML and PHTML files.
 Instead of placing styles in one location (as we would in CSS), adjustments require us to dig through multiple, poorly labeled PHTML to find what we are searching for.
 Then we have to dig through the XML files to make sure that your change is only affecting the one feature.
+Various SEO extensions make search engine ranking efforts easier.